LiskHQ/lisk-app-plugin/tests/README.md

 # Tests

-This directory contains non-regression tests for the Boilerplate plugin.
+This directory contains non-regression tests for the Lisk App Plugin.
 The tests craft APDUs, send them to the application, and assert the RAPDUs results and the screen content.
-You will need to adapt / enrich the test database with tests relevant to your plugin.
-The presence of functional testing of your plugin and an associated CI is mandatory.

 The [Speculos](https://github.com/LedgerHQ/speculos) tool is used to emulate the device and its applications.
 The [Ragger](https://github.com/LedgerHQ/ragger) test framework (pytest based) is used to manage the Speculos instance and provide useful helper functions (APDU exchanges, screen navigation, etc).
-Both framework are developed by Ledger, if you have trouble using them, we invite you to get in touch with us on our [Discord](https://developers.ledger.com/contact/).
-For this reason, the usage of the Ragger framework for your tests is greatly recommended.

 ## Binaries